 We started out doing things the VERY hard way.
 First, we tried standing up a fully assembled arch, with the help of Brandon’s father and brother.
 We quickly learned that the arches have a propensity to twist.
 We abandoned that method before we did serious damage to the building and/or one of us.
 Next, we began standing up sections of arch by standing on ladders and scaffolding that we strapped into the bed of our truck to gain some additional height (I’m sure this is completely OSHA approved).

 Construction wasn’t moving along as quickly as we would have liked, and it was still incredibly challenging to put up a full arch with only two people.
 With winter looming just a few weeks away, we decided to rent a scissor lift to get the job done.

 With the scissor lift, the two of us can assemble an arch in a little over an hour.
 We’ve developed our own method: we stand up the side pieces (there are two pieces on each side), we bolt the side pieces in place, and then we tie the sides together with the center piece.
-We made a timelapse video to share on our new YouTube channel.
+We made a timelapse video to share on YouTube.
 Check it out: https://youtu.be/COXFMZD_jLI